|Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/1.8, 1/1250|

 - Nikon 85mm ƒ/1.8G

 I pack the lighting gear all into this Seahorse SE-920 with padded dividers.
-This is a really super basic kit that I can fly with to jobs where I need something a little more powerful and now capable of still shooting at ƒ/1.8 to get that great BOKEH.
+So I can fly with this kit to jobs where I need something a little more robust and capable of shooting at ƒ/1.8 to get that great BOKEH.

-Now the cool thing is I can choose to change my settings on the fly.
-Here I was shooting at ƒ/1.8 of the senior in front of her high school.
-I thought they may want to see the high school a little more.
-To do that I needed to stop down to different ƒ-stop.
+Now, I can choose to change my settings on the fly.
+I was shooting at ƒ/1.8 of the senior in front of the high school.
+I thought they might want to see the high school a little more.
+I needed to stop at a different ƒ-stop to do that.

 I just powered up the flash from the camera and dragged the shutter from the 1/4000 speed to 1/320.